Whitewater Raft Buying Guide: Choosing the Right Raft

 Is owning a raft affordable?

-While the initial costs of getting into rafting can be high due to new equipment like helmets, paddles, and life jackets, it's possible to find a high-quality raft suited to your budget.
+While the initial costs of getting into rafting can be high due to new equipment like helmets, rafting oars or paddles, and life jackets, it's possible to find a high-quality raft suited to your budget.
 Time your purchase to coincide with the retailer's sales or other specials.
 Research beforehand to ensure you make the right choice and will feel confident in your purchase.